The Bingo Palace: Characters

 Lipsha Morrissey: He is the main character of the novel.
 He is returning to the reservation after many years of absence and becomes romantically involved with Shawnee Ray.

 Lulu Lamartine: She is Lipsha's grandmother and the mother of Gerry Nanapush.

 Gerry Nanapush: He is the father of Lipsha Morrissey.

 Shawnee Ray Toose: She is the love interest of Lyman Lamartine and Lipsha Morrissey.
-She has a son with Lyman named Redford and lives with Zelda Kapshaw.
+She has a son with Lyman named Redford and lives with Zelda Kashpaw.

 Lyman Lamartine: He is Lipsha's uncle and half brother.
 He and Lipsha are both in love with Shawnee Ray.
 He is Redford's father.

 Redford: He is the son of Shawnee Ray and Lyman.

-Zelda Kapshaw: She is the motherly figure to Shawnee Ray and Redford.
+Zelda Kashpaw: She is the motherly figure to Shawnee Ray and Redford.
 She has a vested interest in Shawnee's love life.

 Fleur Pillager: She is Lulu Lamartine's mother.

 June: She is the deceased mother of Lipsha.